wuxxin/machine-bootstrap/README.md

 Unattended ssh based operating system installer

-for Ubuntu 18.04-20.04, Debian 10 and NixOS, with buildin recovery image, root storage on luks encrypted zfs or other specialized storage layouts
+for Ubuntu 18.04-20.04, (WIP: Nixos, Debian 10), with buildin recovery image, root storage on luks encrypted zfs, initrd with ssh luks support, other specialized storage layouts.

 **Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.